-On March 27, 2021, we held our first in-person service in the sanctuary in over a year!
-We’re excited to continue worshiping together in our building at 11:30 A.M.
-As we gather together again for an indoor worship service, there are several details that will be slightly different from what you remember.
-We’ve compiled a list of frequently-asked-questions (FAQ) to best prepare us for a safe and joyful (masked) face-to-face reunion.
+As of May 28, 2021, all regulations pertaining to pre-registration, check-in, and social distancing have been removed in Montgomery County.
+We’re excited to continue worshiping together in our sanctuary at 11:30 A.M.
+As we gather together indoors once again, there are several details that may be slightly different from what you remember.
+We’ve compiled a list of frequently-asked-questions (FAQ) to best prepare us for a safe and joyful face-to-face reunion.

 Our in-person worship services will take place at 9:00 A.M. for our outdoor/drive-in service and at 11:30 A.M. for our regathered indoor service.
-Our online worship service will also continue at 11:15 A.M. on Saturday mornings and can be accessed on our YouTube channel, Facebook page, or right here on the Spencerville Church website.
+Our online worship service (now live streamed) will also move to 11:30 A.M. on Saturday mornings and can be accessed on our YouTube channel, Facebook page, or right here on the Spencerville Church website.

 What will the indoor worship service be like?

 It will be much the same—familiar—but also different.
 We’ll enjoy beautiful music, a hopeful message, and a warm, helpful greeting.
-However, to ensure that everyone is safe, things will be different.
-We will not be able to enjoy congregational singing or mingling with one another inside the building before or after the service.
-After you arrive and are checked-in, each person or family unit will be ushered to their seats.
-When the service is over, the sanctuary will be dismissed by rows to prevent crowds from forming at the exits.
-We will maintain physical distancing within the building.
+However, to ensure that everyone is safe, a few things will be different.
+We will not be able to enjoy congregational singing just yet, but we are looking forward to the day when it can return!
 The church has many hand-sanitizing stations distributed throughout the building, which we encourage everyone to use.
-Face masks are required to be worn by those in the congregation, and we will shorten our service time to approximately 60 minutes.
 You may also notice that we are unable to distribute bulletins, pass plates to collect the offering (however, there are two collection boxes in the foyer), or provide hymnals and Bibles in the pew racks.

 How many people are allowed in the building?